Skip to main content

 void brokenTest(WorldTestContext ctx) {

 // BUG: The entity was just created.
-ECS processors haven't run yet.
+The game loop hasn't processed it yet.

 StatsAssert.assertAlive(ctx.getStore(), entity); // May fail!